 All staff and volunteers are required to complete Disclosure and Barring Service checks and be approved before starting work within the school.
 Staff receive regular updates, information and training on aspects of safeguarding, especially through the Northamptonshire Children’s Safeguarding Board which provides information on procedures and guidance on aspects of safeguarding.
 All staff are required to share any concerns they may have about the well-being or safety of a child or family with one of the Designated Safeguarding Leaders who will then decide on appropriate procedures for each concern raised.

 All staff are aware of the information contained in the document Keeping Children Safe in Education and the expectations for those working with children and families.
 There is a Staff Code of Conduct that sets out our expectations for all adults at Mawsley Primary School.
-Our governors receive regular updates from the governor with responsibility for safeguarding, Mr Stephen King.
+Our governors receive regular updates from the governors with responsibility for safeguarding, Mr Andy Taylor and Dr Simon Baines.
 All governors are aware of the high priority given to safeguarding in school.

 Adults in school work closely with outside agencies where concerns have been shared to support and help children and families.
 Sometimes we may need to share information with other agencies when there are concerns about a child’s welfare.
 We will discuss our concerns with a child’s parents/carers first unless we have reason to believe that this may not be in the best interest of the child.
 Part of our safeguarding work may require us to work with colleagues from social care, health or the police.